KSP2Community/PatchManagerDocs/Writerside/topics/Getting-Started-With-Patch-Manager.md

 D) is it going to do all of the above?

+E) Do you just want to do a single patch

 Depending on your answer to the prior question, there are multiple ways to set up your modding environment

 <tabs>